 Are you with me so far?
 Especially after the chaos of the holidays, that can be one daunting task.
 One of the best ways I’ve discovered to avoid having to clean all of our stuff all the time is by simply having less stuff.
 And so project declutter my life began.

 If you’re just embarking on this journey, I’ve got some tips for how to begin here.
-I’ve also got a free decluttering pack you can download and use to help you while you work.
-It includes a list of questions to ask yourself while you declutter and a cheat sheet to help you when you get stuck.
+You’ll also want to grab your free decluttering starter guide for busy moms: Disaster Zone to Peaceful Home.
+It includes a list of questions to ask yourself while you declutter, a cheat sheet to help you when you get stuck, a simple process you can apply to any space, tips for what to do FIRST and a month of clutter busting habits you can start on today.

 Sign up here to download it for free!